- Last updated October 2015

 Billy Elliot the musical is a gritty dramatic musical combining the music of Elton John with the story of the film of the same name.
 It is both funny and poignant and is currently on in London’s Victoria Palace Theatre.
 It tells the story of one boy’s dream to become a ballet dancer against the backdrop of the miners in the North-East of England in the 1980s, and their struggle against Margaret Thatcher.

-Jersey Boys the musical is currently showing at the Prince Edward Theatre, London and features the music of Franki Valli and the Four Seasons.
+Jersey Boys the musical is currently showing at the Piccadilly Theatre, London and features the music of Franki Valli and the Four Seasons.
 Their classic array of hits helps to tell the story of the four unlikely lads from Jersey and their rise to fame as one of the biggest acts of the last century.
 This show in London is highly recommended.

 Les Miserables is at London’s Queens Theatre in Shaftesbury Avenue.
 Based on the Victor Hugo novel, it is a truly epic story with a powerful score about one man’s fight from injustice to redemption against the backdrop of the French Revolution.